Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Evaluation of the Hamilton-Green solver

 \section{Evaluation of the Hamilton-Green solver}

-In this section we will evaluate the accuracy of the Hamilton-Green solver (HG) for the forward and adjoint problems for PAT on a 2D numerical phantom emulating vessels embedded in a soft tissue.
-All the results will be compared against the first order pseudospectral method implemented in \texttt{k-Wave} toolbox \cite{treeby2010k}.
-The 2D Matlab implementation used in this paper can be downloaded from the Github repository \href{https://github.com/kikorulan/green-ray}{\texttt{green-ray}}.
+\rA{ In this section we evaluate the accuracy of the Hamilton-Green solver (HG) for the forward and adjoint PAT problems.
+We first discuss the numerical convergence of the solver for homogeneous sound speeds and then move to heterogeneous sound speed phantom emulating vessels embedded in a soft tissue.
+The HG solutions are compared against the first order pseudospectral method implemented in \texttt{k-Wave} toolbox \cite{treeby2010k}. } \rB{The acoustic solver in \texttt{k-Wave} was extensively validated and its performance compared against analytical solutions \cite{treeby2012modeling, martin2016simulating}, other numerical models \cite{demi2014comparison, robertson2017accurate} and experimental measurements \cite{Robertson_2017, wang2012modelling}.} Our examples are restricted to 2D for ease of visualisation.
 An efficient GPU implementation enabling handling large image volumes will be the subject of a sequel paper along with the integration of the solver with iterative methods which can take full benefit of its flexibility.
 Therefore, we defer the discussion of the computational efficiency to that later work.